cardano-foundation/developer-portal/docs/native-tokens/minting.md

 We will be sending 2 of our first tokens, `Testtoken`, to the foreign address.
 A few things worth pointing out:

 1. We are forced to send at least a minimum of 1 ada (1000000 Lovelace) to the foreign address.
 We can not send tokens only.
 So we need to factor this value into our output.
-We will reference the output value of the remote address with the variable reciever_output.
+We will reference the output value of the remote address with the variable receiver_output.
 2. Apart from the receiving address, we also need to set our own address as an additional output.
 Since we don't want to send everything we have to the remote address, we're going to use our own address to receive everything else coming from the input.
 3. Our own address, therefore, needs to receive our funds, subtracted by the transaction fee as well as the minimum of 1 ada we need to send to the other address and
 4. all of the tokens the txhash currently holds, subtracted by the tokens we send.